UsNow 2026 Conference

 Beyond Resilience: Racialized Womanhood, Care, and the Right to Rest

-UsNow is a gathering for Black and Racialized women navigating identity, care, wellbeing, and the expectations placed on us by society, culture, family, and community.
+UsNow is a gathering for Black and Racialized women and femmes navigating identity, care, wellbeing, and the expectations placed on us by society, culture, family, and community.

 Through conversation, storytelling, movement, and collective reflection, we'll explore what it means to move beyond survival and create space for rest, care, and self-definition.